hermanzdosilovic/utr/lab-1/README.md

-# Simulation of Nondeterministic Finite Automaton with ε-moves
+# Simulation of Nondeterministic Finite Automaton With ε-moves

 #### Official Score: 100%